-When music you love comes to you, regardless of the quality, it lands.
+When music you love comes to you, regardless of the quality, it lands in your emotions.
 Since you can only comfortably take in 1 version at a time you eat it up.

 Complicated stuff, right?
-There are lots of variables.
-All of this independent to you and you only.
+There are indeed lots of variables… most of this can also be independent to you and you only.
 I have totally different listening spots, gear, and favorite songs than you do.
 We all do.
 Emotionally we are all different, minute by minute, week after week, living within our altering moods.

 I can project that this “hearing thing” is perhaps impossible to measure with all of the variables.

-So how else to model this?
-The marketplace is one way, which will both benefit and hurt the argument.
+So if we can’t scientifically measure the emotional quality of music, how else to model this?
+The marketplace is one way.
+The marketplace determines a lot in our society.
+I think it will both benefit and hurt the argument here.

-The fine art market has experts, moneyed customers, and various business interests building value on pieces of art, which as you know sell from dollars to millions of dollars per piece.
-These experts hunt down and remove fakes to protect the quality of the masters at any cost.
+Look at the the fine art market – they have experts, moneyed customers, and various business interests building value into pieces of art, which then sell from dollars to millions of dollars per piece.
+These experts hunt down and remove fakes to protect the quality of the masters, at any cost.